Agostax0/PPS-24-Briscala/6-implementation/agosta.md

   given List[(PlayerModel, CardModel)] = cards
   highest(rank) that takes follows last card rank
 ```
-Where one chooses which card position and property, the rule refers to when choosing the prevailing card and the turn-winning player.
+Where one chooses which card position (first or last) and property (same rank or same suit), the rule refers to when choosing the prevailing card and the turn-winning player.